AriFordsham/GHCWiki/Developing-Hadrian.md

 #### Lint: file used but not depended upon

 An external command read a file but didn't `need` it.
-If the file is a shallow dependency, then add a need statement.
+If the file is a indicating dependency, then add a need statement.
 Else use `trackAllow` to silence the error, or if such files should globally be ignored then add a FilePattern to `shakeLintIgnore` in the `ShakeOptions` (and a comment justifying the decision).

 #### Lint: file depended upon after being used